sshrichard/metacognition-of-AI/README.md

 sampledLabels    = labels(idx);
 ```

-Also, don't forget to change the name of the data folder automatically created.
+Also, don't forget to change the name of the data folder automatically created at the end of the experiments.

 Finally, note that the current repo does not include the dataset "Test4Plus_Raw" because of its size.
 It is freely available in the following link: https://zenodo.org/records/7694423